 Barron Falls lookout | Robert Ashdown © Queensland Government

 Drive up the range from Cairns (or even better, take the Kuranda scenic train or Skyrail) to watch the waters of the Barron River tumbling down into the gorge.
-Wander along the wheelchair-accessible boardwalk to the first lookout over the scenic falls and snap that 'Insta-worthy' shot!
+Wander along the wheelchair-accessible (with assistance) boardwalk to the first lookout over the scenic falls and snap that 'Insta-worthy' shot!
 Feel like walking the 1.2km return for a closer look?
 Continue along the elevated walkway through the rainforest canopy and along a sloping sealed track down to a lookout near the railway platform.

 What you see depends on the season!
 For most of the year, you’ll gaze at the precipitous drop carved by the Barron River over the eons and marvel at the deceptive power of water as you watch the river trickling over the falls.
 In the wet season, however, you’ll peer though rising mist to glimpse waters thundering and crashing over the drop.
 Seriously impressive!
 Barron Falls is a ‘must see’, whatever the season.